jeffbrin/JACMiniCourse/notes/Class3.md

 Then the render is called which is what is going to draw to the screen.

 *requestAnimationFrame(GameLoop)* is outside the scope of this course, but basically, it calls the GameLoop function again, with the new current time.
 This allows the game to "Loop" without actually having a loop.
+It is built in to JavaScript, we did not create this function.
+If you are curious and want to learn more click this [link](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 ### Step 5: Move the paddle drawing logic into render()
 ---